nx-intelligence/logs-gateway/README.md

 ## Overview: Scoping, Story Output & Troubleshooting

-This extension adds three major capabilities:
+This extension adds four major capabilities:

+1. **Runtime Filtering (logger-debug.json)** – Filter logs at the source before they're written.
+Place `logger-debug.json` at your project root to filter logs by identity or application name.
+This reduces noise at runtime and complements post-processing scoping.

-1. **Scoping** – Given a verbose log stream, derive a **focused subset** of logs relevant to a problem or question.
+2. **Scoping** – Given a verbose log stream, derive a **focused subset** of logs relevant to a problem or question.
 Scopes can be:
    * Error-centric (anchor on a specific `error` entry)
    * Run/Correlation-centric (anchor on `runId`, `correlationId`, etc.)
    * Text-based (filter by message/data content)